 - 3.12 The MOIRA2.2 demand matrix is used as the starting point for the production of the ODM and as part of this process a number of adjustments and overlays are included which can be categorised as follows: - Overlays (in addition to those already included in the MOIRA2.2 matrix relating to the London Travelcard Area and Airports see paragraph 3.8) - PTE infills although included in the MOIRA2.2 matrix these are developed as part of the work undertaken to produce the ODM and are provided to Resonate for inclusion in MOIRA2.2.
 The methodology development work to produce the revised infills was undertaken between 2011/12 and 2014/15.
 A summary of the current status of the PTE infills can be found in Chapter 4. - Ranger/Rover infills Methodological development was undertaken to include a representation of passenger flows on a selected number of Rover and Ranger products from 2011/12.
-A further enhancement was made this year to improve the distribution of journeys on Ranger products on the St Ives Bay line see Chapter 4 for details.
-From 2015/16 this infill is also now included in MOIRA2.2. - Adjustments - Allocation of demand associated with tickets sold to 'London Terminals' between those terminals.
+A further enhancement was made in 2015/16 to improve the distribution of journeys on Ranger products on the St Ives Bay line - see Chapter 4 for details.
+From 2015/16 this infill was also included in MOIRA2.2. - Adjustments - Allocation of demand associated with tickets sold to 'London Terminals' between those terminals.
 This process has been enhanced in the 2015/16 dataset and is described in Chapter 4; - Allocation of demand between individual stations within station groups outside central London.
-For example where tickets are sold to/from 'Exeter BR' it is necessary to estimate how these journeys are distributed between Exeter Central, Exeter St. David's and Exeter St. Thomas; - Unknown destinations: Ticket sales do not always tell us where a passenger is travelling, for example where the Origin or Destination is a London Travelcard.
+For example where tickets are sold to/from 'Dorking BR' it is necessary to estimate how these journeys are distributed between Dorking West, Dorking and Dorking Deepdene stations. - Unknown destinations: Ticket sales do not always tell us where a passenger is travelling, for example where the Origin or Destination is a London Travelcard.
 Unknown destinations are converted into an estimate of the actual stations to which passengers are travelling; and - Individual station adjustments: There are a number of cases where adjustments are made to selected stations to account for specific known issues: - Adjustments at a number of stations are made to reflect circumstances where there are significant numbers of season tickets sold at a particular station (where the passenger travels from) for travel to London that allow for travel to/from a different origin station to provide flexibility.
 This leads to a situation where station usage, as estimated by ticket sales, can be under- or over-estimated and journeys involving those stations needs to be adjusted to reflect actual usage.
-In 2014/15 an adjustment was made for this issue at Southend and a number of stations in its vicinity and this year a series of adjustments have been made at a number of other selected stations where a similar type of issue has been identified.
-Further details on these adjustments can be found in Chapter 4. - The 'Digby & Sowton' adjustment described in Appendix A and first included in the 2014/15 dataset - relating to journeys associated with a season ticket product for students which are being made to Exeter Central and Exeter St. David's on tickets with a recorded destination of Digby & Sowton. - 3.13 Further details relating to the overlays and adjustments outlined above can be found in Chapter 4 and Appendices A and C of this report.
+In 2014/15 an adjustment was made for this issue at Southend and a number of stations in its vicinity and in 2015/16 further adjustments were made at selected stations.
+Further details on these adjustments can be found in Chapter 4 and Appendix A. - The 'Digby & Sowton' adjustment described in Appendix A and first included in the 2014/15 dataset - relating to journeys associated with a season ticket product for students which are being made to Exeter Central and Exeter St.David's on tickets with a recorded destination of Digby & Sowton. - 3.13 Further details relating to the overlays and adjustments outlined above can be found in Chapter 4 and Appendices A and C of this report.

-4 Methodological Changes in 2015/16
+4 Methodological Changes in 2016/17